The holidays are upon us and while it’s “the most wonderful time of the year,” it’s also a time where a lot of people get sick with a cold or the flu!

 While simply stepping outside in cold weather without a jacket doesn't cause a cold, hypothermia (the lowering of your body's core temperature) suppresses immunity, which can lead to colds.

 - Fish rich in Omega-3 essential fatty acids: These include salmon, tuna and cod.
-Omega-3 EFAs are the precursors for series-3 prostaglandins, which are compounds that help regulate your immune system.
+Omega-3 EFAs are the precursors for series-3 prostaglandins, which are compounds that regulate your immune system.

-- Brightly colored fruits and vegetables: These are rich in vitamins A, C and E as well as phytonutrients, all of which enhance your immune system functioning.
+- Brightly colored fruits and vegetables: These are rich in vitamins A, C and E as well as phytonutrients, all of which enhance your immune functioning.

 On the flip side, here are immune-depressing foods which should be avoided at all cost: